 Brave New Pictures

 What can we say?
-There is no better film crew and editing team in the New World.
+There is no better film crew and editors in the new world.
 The husband and wife team of Dave and Kathy Monk were easy to work with and added the professionalism we needed.
 They were able to weave their way through all the obstacles this project faced to produce an incredible series.
 For more information, click here.

 There are three C’s that sum up our experience with Jet Airways—comfortable, cared for and classic service.
 If you fear flying long distances, this airline can ease all of that with their roomy economy class and great service.
 Most relaxing part of the filming trips was on their jets.
 For more information, click here.